MileHacker Logo

 Outdoor Activities (Hiking, Sightseeing): Autumn (October-December) provides excellent conditions for hiking, exploring country parks, and general sightseeing due to pleasant temperatures and low humidity.
 Winter is also suitable for hiking, offering crisp air and clear visibility.

 Beach Visits: Summer (June-August) is the best time for swimming and enjoying Hong Kong's beaches, despite the heat and rain.
 The water is warm.
-Lunar New Year, such as, typically occurs in January or February, while the Mid-Autumn Festival falls in September or October.
+Lunar New Year, such as, typically occurs in The month of january or February, while the Mid-Autumn Festival falls in September or October.

 Seasonal Travel Considerations